 (Disclosure: Some of the links below may be affiliate links)

-I have already mentioned financial advisors on this blog and my dislike of them.
+I have already mentioned financial advisors and my dislike of them.
 But I have not yet delved into the subject.
 It is essential to realize the dangers of financial advisors.

 And there are other issues with financial advisors as well.
-So, in this article, we are going to delve into the problems with financial advisors.
+So, in this article, we will delve into the problems with financial advisors.

 What does a financial advisor do?